(Updated on 1/5/2020)

 Why is eating whole preferred to refined grains?

-You may have noticed that many experts recommend eating more whole grains than refined grains.
-To understand this recommendation, I would like to explain the difference between whole and refined grains.
+As a rule, experts recommend eating whole grains rather than refined grains.
+To understand this recommendation, I’d like to explain the difference between whole and refined grains.

 Whole grains are less processed and modified than refined grains.
-Similar to everything else that we eat; we know that less processed and modified food is better than other types of food.
+Certainly, when we talk about processed food, less is more.

 Structure of grains

 The grain contains 3 major parts/layers.
 These three layers beginning from outside going towards the center are,

-You’ve probably seen bran as part of many high fiber cereals, because bran provides the most fiber.
+Bran is part of high fiber cereal because bran provides the most fiber.
 Bran covers the next layer called germ that contains essential fatty acids (these are fatty acids that the body can’t make) and vitamin E.

 The center of the grain “endosperm” provides us with starch.

 Why you should eat fiber

-I’ve written extensively about fiber and it benefits to our health.
-Consumption of fiber has been inadequate throughout our society and its benefits not very much appreciated.
+I’ve written extensively about fiber and its benefits to our health.
+Consumption of fiber is inadequate in our society, and its benefits not much appreciated.

 It’s important to distinguish between soluble and insoluble fiber.

 The following is an excerpt from “Lowering LDL-cholesterol and Triglycerides through Diet –Fiber”

-Fiber is a type of carbohydrate found in plant products and is divided in two types based on water solubility.
+Fiber is a type of carbohydrate found in plant products and is divided into two types based on water solubility.
 Soluble fiber dissolves in water, forms a gel-like material, and is found mainly in oats, apples, citrus, peas, barley, pectin, flaxseed, guar, and beans.
 Insoluble fiber is found in whole wheat flour, wheat bran, cellulose, lignin, nuts, and many vegetables.

-Now let us talk about the most commonly known form of carbohydrates, “sugar”.
-Many different forms of sugar are available.
-Sugar that is found in fruits is called fructose, sugar found in milk is lactulose and sucrose is the name of so-called table sugar.
+A commonly known form of carbohydrates is sugar.
+We have several forms of sugar.
+For instance, sugar found in fruits is fructose, the sugar found in milk is lactulose and sucrose is the table sugar.

 Why added sugar is poisonous to your body

-You may wonder why sugar in a fruit could result in health problems.
+You may wonder why sugar in fruit could be hazardous to your health.

 Let me explain.